id-anderson/commerce-cif-doc/README.md

 The CIF Cloud services architecture is based on [OpenWhisk](https://openwhisk.apache.org) & [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html).
 The main building blocks of the new commerce services are serverless functions (OpenWhisk actions).
 These actions run on Adobe I/O Runtime inside an isolated container, stateless and serverless interacting with the commerce backend system or other endpoints via their APIs.

+## Get started

+To get started, you can follow the [tutorial](tutorial) that guides you into developing one particular API endpoint.

 ## Contributing

 Contributions are welcome!
 Read the [Contributing Guide](CONTRIBUTING.md) for more information.